Side Income from Your Automotive Skills

 You've got skills that took years to build.
 Diagnostic ability.
 Electrical knowledge.
 Drivability expertise.
 The question is: are you only getting paid for those skills 40-50 hours a week at one shop?
 Because there are legitimate ways to earn more without burning yourself out or violating your employment agreement.

-Let me be clear upfront: this is not about doing shade tree work in your driveway and undercutting your shop.
+This is not about shade tree work in your driveway undercutting your shop.
 That's a fast way to lose your job and your reputation.
 This is about leveraging your expertise in ways that are professional, legal, and sustainable.
+And here's the real play — every extra dollar from side income should be going straight into investments.
+As JL Collins writes in The Simple Path to Wealth, the gap between what you earn and what you spend is where wealth is built.
+Side income widens that gap.

 Mobile Diagnostics